gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ## Day 6 Jan 17, 2018

 ### Software Connectors
-- in abstract form, connector indicates necessity during system execution for 1 element to send message to another elemnt
+- in abstract form, connector indicates necessity during system execution for 1 element to send message to another element & potentially get a return message
 - if those 2 elements mapped to single process, connector could be mapped to local method invocation
 - if those 2 elements mapped to two different processes on same computer, then connector could be mapped to local message queue or an operating system pipe
 - if those 2 elements mapped to 2 different computers then remote method invocation or Web service invocation can be used

 #### Software Connector Attributes
-- Synchronization mode - eg semaphores, blocking/non-blocking
+- Synchronization mode - eg semaphores
+  - blocking connectors
+  - non-blocking connectors
 - Initiator
   - makes request for communication
   - one-initiator connectors - client initiates communication
   - two-initiator connectors - if they are non-blocking
-  - callback support - requires two-initiator connectos
+  - callback support - requires two-initiator connectors
 - Information carrier perspective
   - what medium to use
     - variable (2 threads in same process)
     - environment resource (register, pipes, file, local message queues)
     - method invocation and message
 - Implementation type
   - protocol-based can implement multiple operations
-  - signature-based methods implemnt **one** type of operation
+  - signature-based methods implement **one** type of operation
 - Active Time
   - when you make connection to program
   - event-driven - when something becomes active, something happens (reactive systems like thermostat)